Adamm00/IPSet_ASUS/README.md

 ### Whitelisting

-- `firewall whitelist ip 8.8.8.8 1.1.1.1 comment "Trusted"` - Whitelist one or more IPv4 addresses with one optional quoted comment and remove exact matching bans.
+- `firewall whitelist ip 8.8.8.8 1.1.1.1 comment "Trusted"` - Whitelist one or more IPv4 addresses with one optional quoted comment.
+Existing bans are retained and become effective again if the whitelist is removed.
-- `firewall whitelist range 8.8.8.0/24 1.1.1.0/24 comment "Trusted"` - Whitelist one or more IPv4 CIDR ranges with one optional quoted comment and remove exact matching bans.
+- `firewall whitelist range 8.8.8.0/24 1.1.1.0/24 comment "Trusted"` - Whitelist one or more IPv4 CIDR ranges with one optional quoted comment.
+Existing bans are retained and become effective again if the whitelist is removed.
 - `firewall whitelist domain example.com example.net` - Resolve one or more domains and whitelist their current IPv4 addresses.
 - `firewall whitelist asn AS123456 AS654321` - Download and whitelist the IPv4 ranges announced by one or more ASNs.
 - `firewall whitelist vpn` - Refresh VPN whitelist entries from Merlin's configured NVRAM values.